chl33/Plant133/instructions.md

 Then, for each plant to be watered:

 1. Put a pump in the reservoir insert.
-2. Connect a moisture connector and pump to the EBox, both under the same number 1, 2, 3, or 4.
-Use a 3-conductor wire to the moisture sensor using a wire with a length appropriate to the distance between the plant and reservoir.
+2. Connect a soil moisture sensor and pump to the EBox.
+The connectors should be in a vertical line under 1, 2, 3, or 4 on the EBox.
+The soil moisture sensor uses a 3-conductor wire with JST connectors.
-3. Run a tube from the pump through the hole in the insert to the plant pot.
+3. Run a tube from the pump, through the hole in the insert, and then to the soil in the pot.
 4. Cut the tube to the right length, and either:
     - Push the end through the hole in the moisture sensor cap to position it for watering the soil, or
     - Insert the end of the tube into a soil spike and then insert the soil spike into the soil.